Import Stake trades

 8 – Click ‘Upload’.

-9 – The ‘Trades to import into Portfolio:’ page will show an itemised list of all trades imported from the Stake CSV file.
+9 – The ‘Trades to import into Portfolio:’ page will show an itemised list of all trades imported from the Stake spreadsheet file.
 Verify and edit the trade data as required.

 If trades appear in red, this means that Sharesight either can’t upload the trade or the trade will cause errors in your portfolio.